togakangaroo/curriculum/units/10-commandline-versioncontrol/lessons/1-commandline/README.md

 ```
 Then I can proceed with my `mv` command as usual.

 ### Guided practice ("We do")

+Let's login into our Cloud9 and go to the terminal.
+If there isn't atleast one file present in the workspace, let's create one by clicking on File->New file.
+Let's call this file "guinea_pig.js".

+1. Let's print out the current directory.
+2. Let's list all the files and folders.
+3. Let's copy "guinea_pig.js".
+Let's call the new file "lab_rat.js".
+4. Let's delete that new copy.
+5. Let's create a new directory

 ### Independent practice ("You do")